rlc900/rick-and-morty-quiz-backend/README.md

 **Frontend Installation**
 - Clone [this repo](https://github.com/rlc900/rick-and-morty-quiz-frontend.git) in your computers terminal.
+- After cloning, `cd` into that directiory `cd rick-and-morty-frontend/`.
 - Make sure your Backend API is running at http://localhost:4000/.
 - Run `npm install` to install all dependencies.
 - Run `npm start` to start server.